KNULenaLindauer/Facial-Recognition-under-varying-lighting-conditins-using-SVM/README.md

 The program itself can then be tested and run without any further adjustions.

+The Extended Yale Face Dataset B can be obtained from its official source at the following link: http://vision.ucsd.edu/extyaleb/CroppedYaleBZip/CroppedYaleB.zip.
+After downloading the dataset, it is necessary to extract the contents.
+Upon extraction, the dataset should be uploaded to Google Drive for integration into the project.
+The folder structure, including all subdirectories and image files, must be preserved to ensure correct file referencing.

+To access the dataset within a Google Colab environment, the Google Drive must first be mounted.
+This can be achieved by using the following code snippet at the beginning of the Colab notebook:

+from google.colab import drive drive.mount('/content/drive')

+Upon successful authentication, the dataset can be accessed by specifying the correct path to the dataset folder in the script.

+dataset_path = '/content/drive/My Drive/ExtendedYaleB'

+This path allows the script to access the dataset stored in Google Drive, preprocess the images by resizing them to the specified dimensions, and flatten them for feature extraction.
+After setting the appropriate dataset path, the script can be executed within the Colab environment.
+The script will automatically load, process, and train the model on the dataset, generating performance metrics such as accuracy, precision, recall, and the classification report.
+Additionally, visualizations, including test image predictions and, if applicable, ROC and precision-recall curves, will be produced.

 ### References and Documentation
 Füge Übersicht Latex File ein (also ursprünglich hochgeladenes Dokument)